fsoncini/octet/octet/src/examples/example_invaderers/README.md

 ##SIR ARTHUR 'N GOBLINS

 The hack is inspired by the popular 1980’s arcade game Ghosts n Goblins, developed by Capcom.
 It modifies the existing "Example Invaderers" game in the Octet framework.
-The player controls sir Arthur, a knight in a heavy armor.
+The player controls Sir Arthur, a knight in heavy armor.
 In the original game he has to rescue a princess from an evil ghoul, in this version he only gets kudos from other fellow knights if he succeeds in killing one boss.

 The game is developed as a simple 2D platformer with two levels.
-In the first, sir Arthurs faces vampires and a handful of 1970's invaders that shoot him from above.
+In the first, Sir Arthur faces vampires and a handful of 1970's invaders that shoot him from above.
 When he makes his way through the level and touches the skull he can enter the second level and fight the boss, who is able to jump up and down and go after him.
 The second level has a completely different layout than the first, with a ladder over which the player can jump and be better positioned to throw missiles at the boss.
-Instead of going through the entire level and touch the diamond skull sprite, the player could also choose to jump up up some blocks of grass and shoot out the invaders, skipping confrontation with the vampires on the ground.
+Instead of going through the entire level and touch the diamond skull sprite, the player could also choose to jump up some blocks of grass and shoot out the invaders, skipping confrontation with the vampires on the ground.
 In that case he is granted immediate access to the second level and a confrontation with the boss.

 The two levels are drawn and coloured using CSV files and a fragment shader.